-Favorable reviews and press accounts continued to come in, and sales negotiations, as they had throughout the 12-day event, continued to heat up.
+Favorable reviews and media accounts continued to come in, and sales negotiations, as they had throughout the 12-day event, continued to heat up.

 “Eclipse,” which reunites Ciaran Hinds with his Broadway director McPherson, examines a widower (Hinds) in a Gothic Irish town who sees ghosts and a love triangle he gets caught up in with two visiting writers (Iben Hjejle and Aidan Quinn).

-"Island," described as a kind of New York "Little Miss Sunshine," stars Julianna Margulies and Andy Garcia (who also produced) as the mother and father of a quirky family with enough secrets to fill the East River.
+“Island,” described as a New York “Little Miss Sunshine,” stars Julianna Margulies and Andy Garcia (who also produced) as the mother and father of a quirky family.

-New York banner Lucky Monkey produced the pic, which was a huge hit with audiences: On Saturday, the film was given the Heineken Audience Award, and on Sunday a screening played to some of the most enthusiastic crowds at the festival.
+New York banner Lucky Monkey produced the pic, which on Saturday was given the Heineken Audience Award.
 Paradigm was on the verge of selling U.S. rights Sunday afternoon.

-"Dreams," repped by Cinetic Media, had not found a buyer as the fest wound down.
-But Curry's movie, a kind of "Spellbound" for the NASCAR set, was poised to break out after proving a double-barreled hit, winning the world jury prize for documentary and finishing second in audience-award voting.
+“Dreams,” repped by Cinetic Media, had not found a buyer as the fest wound down.
+But Curry’s movie was poised to break out after proving a double-barreled hit, winning the world jury prize for documentary and finishing second in audience-award voting.

-A couple docs did find homes, albeit television ones, out of the festival: Ian Olds' Afghanistan wartime examination "Fixer" went to HBO and Cuban baseball tale "The Lost Son of Havana" went to ESPN and Barry Levinson’s Hollywood-politics exploration “Poliwood” was on the cusp of selling to a network.
+Several docs did find homes, albeit TV ones, out of the festival: Ian Olds’ Afghanistan wartime examination “Fixer” went to HBO, Cuban baseball tale “The Lost Son of Havana” went to ESPN and Barry Levinson’s Hollywood-politics exploration “Poliwood” was on the cusp of selling to a network.

 Much like last year, when a Sundance pic, “Man on Wire,” used Tribeca to solidify its status as an indie favorite, IFC Films’ political satire “In the Loop” picked up buzz at the New York festival.
 And a Berlin award-winner, the Iranian mystery-drama “About Elly,” gained needed exposure when it won the world narrative prize.

-To some, those breakouts heralded that Tribeca's moment had arrived.
+To some, those breakouts heralded that Tribeca’s moment has arrived.